• Skip to primary navigation

 • Light brown sugar: A delicious caramel-flavored sweetness.
 I tell you, vanilla, brown sugar, and pumpkin spice are just meant to be!

-• Baking powder: Helps the pumpkin pancakes to become nice and fluffy!
+• Baking powder: Make sure it’s not expired!
 It reacts with the acid in the milk (which is why buttermilk is awesome!) and works to make the batter light and airy.

 • Pumpkin pie spice: A delicious combination of cinnamon, nutmeg, ginger, cloves, and allspice.
 Again, You can make homemade pumpkin spice mix or grab a jar from the store.